Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 12

 To the groans & snores of sick

 & dying boongs.
-Am lying in
+I am lying near

 a boong hut.
 We are on the